AgoraIO-Solutions/server_side_custom_video_source/README.md

 No recordings will be written to disk but it was still necessary to create the folder /tmp/rec and give it read/write permission

-### Install a development version using the setup script
+### Install a development version using the setup.sh script

+setup.sh will perform all of the above but will also delete the source code once built.
+To avoid deleting the source code so you can make changes and rebuild, just comment the last 3 lines (which begin with 'rm') in setup.sh which perform the deletes.
 After cloning the project into your current folder

       $ cd server_side_custom_video_source
       $ sudo ./setup.sh /path/to/the/current/folder /path/to/build/at

       Example:
       $ ./setup.sh /home/ubuntu/server_side_custom_video_source /home/ubuntu

+      To build you can do this:
+      $ cd /home/ubuntu/custom-ngnix/nginx
+      $ ./auto/configure --add-module=../nginx-rtmp-module
+      $ make

 ## Binary Creation, Distribution & Installation <a name="binary"></a>